Table of Contents

 If a student’s family moves from one LEA to another while the child resides in a RCC, the child’s responsible FAPE or LEA does not change.

-WISEdata Submitting Agency: For a student with a disability placed at a RCC AND receiving his or her primary PK-12 education on the RCC grounds, WISEdata enrollment is submitted by the student’s FAPE agency.
-For a student with a disability placed at a RCC AND receiving his or her primary PK-12 education off the grounds of the RCC, WISEdata enrollment is submitted by the school district providing the primary education.
+WISEdata Submitting Agency: For a student with a disability placed at a RCC AND receiving their primary PK-12 education on the RCC grounds, WISEdata enrollment is submitted by the student’s FAPE agency.
+For a student with a disability placed at a RCC AND receiving their primary PK-12 education off the grounds of the RCC, WISEdata enrollment is submitted by the school district providing the primary education.
 This district will identify the student’s FAPE agency as part of the WISEdata enrollment reporting.
 Note: RCC placement by WI in an out of state RCC should be reported by the resident district.

 Students without Disabilities: When a student without disabilities is placed by a county or state agency, the student is exited from WISEdata by the prior school district.
 The prior school district should use the TNC exit type and cease tracking attendance and enrollment for the student.